School board hears early construction plans

 Board member Bob Kalb asked how COVID-19 would affect this plan for evacuation and spacing.

-Earlier in the meeting, under the Return to Learn plan discussion, Ehn said social distancing guidelines for transit on an 84-person bus would require carrying "32 kids," and options could include more buses or shuttles and would be up to the board.
+Earlier in the meeting, under the Return to Learn plan discussion, Ehn said social distancing guidelines for transit on an 84-person bus would require carrying less than half the bus capacity and options could include more buses or shuttles and would be up to the board.

-Ehn said that according to Perez, contractors are very aggressive right now with regard to the lagging market, meaning they could take advantage of that in the fall.
+Ehn referenced Perez in saying that contractors are very aggressive right now with regard to the lagging market, meaning the district could potentially take advantage of that.

 President Candace King voiced support of the separation of commons and the gym at Wings Park noting, “especially with COVID, hopefully they have a vaccine by then” with agreement from board members Ryan and Julie Williams.